thenumbernine/langfix-lua/README.md

 TODO
 - `const` to substitute for `local<const>` ... if LuaJIT ever adopted attributes...
-- Legit ternary operator: `a ? b : c` but safe for boolean types?
 - Support for `function a['b']:c() end` to work just like `function a.b:c()` does.
 - Make each feature optional.
 Bit-operators, single-expression-lambads, multi-expression-lambdas, `lua-ext` metatables, local-by-default, etc.   And maybe make that specifyable at runtime (for code modularity).
 	- Maybe a first-line-comment for something like `use strict`, to specify what features should be on or off, as an exception to whatever default setting.